chris-townsend/project-three/README.md

 -   ### User Requirements

-    - As a first time user, I want to easily understand how to play the game.
+    - As a first-time user, I want to easily understand how to play the game.

-    - As a user I want to be able to see my current score.
+    - As a user, I want to be able to see my current score.

-    - As a user I want to receive an alert at the end of gameplay with my final score.
+    - As a user, I want to receive an alert at the end of gameplay with my final score.

-    - As a user I want simple gameplay which is easy to play again.
+    - As a user, I want simple gameplay which is easy to play again.

-    - As a returning user, If I play again, I want different words to guess
+    - As a returning user, If I play again, I want different words to guess.

      ***